BostonBSD/financials/README.md

 ----------------------------------------------------------
 Has been tested on FreeBSD 13.1,
 Debian “bullseye”, and Ubuntu 22.04.
+Amd64 architecture.

 ----------------------------------------------------------